Port Triggering and Port Forwarding

 Port Triggering and Port Forwarding are NAT/firewall-related features and functions.
 These features are available on most, if not all, SOHO (Small Office Home Office) routers; they are usually not available on higher-end routers or firewalls.

-NOTE: Port Triggering and Port Forwarding, DO NOT contribute to QoS/call-quality improvements.
+NOTE: Both Port Triggering and Port Forwarding, DO NOT contribute to QoS/call-quality improvements.

 Set up port triggering or port forwarding only if: